Table of Contents

 Patients with cutaneous candidiasis benefit from a wet mount or smear test that is obtained from the skin rash.
 Microscopic examination shows hyphae and pseudohyphae.
 Potassium hydroxide smears are also helpful for the demonstration of the pseudohyphae.
 Cultures of the nail bed in onychomycosis can confirm the diagnosis of candida infection.

 Blood cultures are indicated in systemic candidiasis but are usually positive in only 60% of the cases.
-A faster and more sensitive test has been developed to detect systemic candidiasis with one look for beta-glucan which is a fungal cell wall antigen in the blood sample.
+A faster and more sensitive test has been developed to detect systemic candidiasis is testing blood for beta-glucan, a fungal cell wall antigen.

-Imaging studies with upper endoscopy is indicated in patients with esophageal candidiasis.
+Imaging studies plus upper endoscopy are indicated in patients with esophageal candidiasis.
 Ultrasonography can show echogenic foci in the liver, intra-abdominal abscess formation, renal abscess and renal fungus balls in patients with hepatosplenic candidiasis.

-Patients with disseminated candidiasis benefit from computerized tomography scans to detect hepatosplenic abscesses, renal abscess, or pyelonephritis.
-Echocardiography is indicated to exclude candida endocarditis in which large valvular vegetation can be identified.
+Patients with disseminated candidiasis benefit from computerized tomography scan to detect hepatosplenic abscesses, renal abscess, or pyelonephritis.
+Echocardiography is indicated to exclude candida endocarditis in which large valvular vegetations can be identified.

 Treatment of Candidiasis

 Patients with candidemia or disseminated candidiasis should be prescribed fluconazole.
-Similar to syndrome-specific work-up and presentation, treatment is also tailored to the specific anatomic site involved in the infection.
+Similar to the symptom-specific work-up and presentation, treatment is also tailored to the specific anatomic site involved in the infection.

-Topical ketoconazole, nystatin, clotrimazole or econazole can be used for cutaneous candidiasis that is localized.
+Topical ketoconazole, nystatin, clotrimazole, or econazole can be used for localized cutaneous candidiasis.
 Patients with nail infections might need drainage of the abscess underneath the nail in addition to oral antifungal treatment with fluconazole.
 Oral itraconazole has been used successfully in patients with candida onychomycosis.

 Patients with oropharyngeal candidiasis might be treated with topical nystatin or amphotericin B. In case there is no response, patients can be prescribed oral fluconazole or itraconazole.

 Patients with HIV and oropharyngeal candidiasis should be prescribed a higher dose of fluconazole and should be initiated on HAART.
-Amphotericin B or caspofungin intravenously with anidulafungin is indicated in HIV patients with candidiasis who do not respond to oral fluconazole.
+Amphotericin B or caspofungin intravenously with anidulafungin is indicated in HIV patients with candidiasis who do not respond to oral fluconazole (azole-resistant species).

 Patients with esophagitis might have severe pain on swallowing and initial IV fluconazole can be used at first.
-Once the symptoms improve, patients should take fluconazole for two to three weeks more.
+Once the symptoms improve, patients should take fluconazole for an additional two to three weeks.